hermannhueck/taste-of-dotty/slides/taste-of-dotty.md

 - New keyword _given_
 - _given_ instances focus on types instead of terms.
 - _given_ clauses replace _implicit_ parameters.
-- _given_ imports are distict from regular imports.
+- _given_ imports are distinct from regular imports.

+---

+### The new Design in Scala 3 (2/2)

 - Typeclasses can be expressed in a more concise way (also due to the new extension methods).
 - Context bounds remain unchanged in syntax and semantics.
 - Typeclass derivation is supported.
 - Implicit Function Types provide a way to abstract over given clauses.
 - Implicit By-Name Parameters are an essential tool to define recursive synthesized values without looping.
+- Multiversal Equality introduces a special typeclass to support type safe equality.
 - Scala 2 implicits remain available in parallel for a long time.

 ---